geospace-code/h5fortran/API.md

 character(*), intent(in) :: dname
 ```

+Is dataset compact (< 64K)

 ```fortran
 tf = h%is_compact(dname)
 !! is dataset compact layout
 character(*), intent(in) :: dname
 ```

+Is dataset chunked?

 ```fortran
 tf = h%is_chunked(dname)
 !! is dataset chunked
 character(*), intent(in) :: dname
 ```

+Is this an HDF5 file?

 ```fortran
 use h5fortran, only: is_hdf5